FedeCarollo/CI2025_lab2/README.md

 | r2_200  | -9595.193023920743 |
 | r2_500  | -2274.489282358286 |
 | r2_1000 | -49362.42122643598 |

+**Note**: please note that overall best only includes the tests ran on the 10 instances of each problem, not accounting the original best found in the previous point, I forgot to add it, so if you compare the table and the file please pick the best among `stored_best` and `overall_best` (I thought it unnecessary to run the simulation again just to add that detail).

 You can find the summary results in [tsp_best_tuned.json](tsp_best_tuned.json)